Facebook Icon Twitter Icon YouTube Icon LinkedIn Icon

 When Should I Use My Hazard Lights?

-Sometimes, when the rain is torrential, you may see other drivers driving very slowly with their hazard lights turned on.
+In extremely bad weather other drivers may drive very slowly with their hazard lights on.
 But is that legal?
-According to the AAA, approximately half of all U.S. states make it illegal to drive anywhere with your hazard lights on.
-North Carolina is not one of them.
-Nowhere in NC DOT’s Safety Guidelines does it say that you are not permitted to do so.
+According to the AAA, approximately half of all U.S. states make driving anywhere with your hazard lights on illegal.
+However, in the North Carolina DOT’s Safety Guide, it does not state that it is illegal within NC.

-However, it is important to ask yourself if your particular situation truly warrants the use of hazard lights.
-Sometimes it may be better just to utilize your headlights and wipers, reduce speed, stay to the right, and leave more distance between you and the car in front of you.
+Determining whether your situation warrants using hazard lights is essential.
+Sometimes it may be better to utilize your headlights and wipers.
+In bad weather reducing speed, staying to the right, and leaving more distance between you and the car in front of you are always recommended.

 Could Headlight Usage Laws Change?

-According to recent studies, it has been shown that by simply turning on your headlights whenever you drive, you may reduce your odds of being involved in an accident.
+According to a National Law Review study, turning on your headlights whenever you drive may reduce your odds of being involved in an accident.
 Studies have shown that headlight use during the daytime can reduce the number of accidents by up to 10 percent.
-Daytime headlight usage has helped to reduce the number of two-vehicle crashes by 5% and pedestrian accidents by 12%.
-It has also had a drastic effect on head-on motorcycle accidents, reducing the number of accidents by 23%.
+Daytime headlight usage has helped reduce two-vehicle crashes by 5% and pedestrian accidents by 12%.
+It has also drastically affected head-on motorcycle accidents, reducing the number of those accidents by 23%.

 An Experienced North Carolina Auto Accident Attorney Can Help